cr1deg0/Sunnyside-agency-landing-page/README.md

 ### Useful resources

-- [Shapes with CSS](https://css-tricks.com/the-shapes-of-css/) - This CSS tricks article shows how to create the triangular shape on top of the mobile menu
+- [CSS_Tricks: The Shapes of CSS](https://css-tricks.com/the-shapes-of-css/) - This CSS tricks article shows how to create the triangular shape on top of the mobile menu
 - [https://sharkcoder.com/visual/underline](https://www.example.com)  - examples on how to implement underlines.